Pokémon Red and Blue

 Arguably the most (in)famous glitch/leftover in any game, MissingNo., short for "Missing Number", is used to fill the 39 empty slots of the 190-slot Pokémon species data table.
 The glitch was made famous when players discovered a way to encounter it by exploiting a programming oversight in said data table for helpful side effects.
 The land/water border tiles on the east coast of Seafoam and Cinnabar Islands are set to generate random wild Pokémon encounters from the current location (as grass tiles do) rather than with water Pokémon.
 Since these areas do not have random wild Pokémon encounter data, the data from the previous area is left in memory.
 MissingNo. is.
 In the Japanese version, its name is けつばん (Ketsuban), which literally translates into "missing number."base stats are ordered by Pokédex number as opposed to index number, this results in all the 39 MissingNo. copies sharing the same type (Bird/Normal), stats, start moves, graphics, etc. None of this data is actually valid; the game reads data that is stored far outside the base stats table and is actually used to define the parties of trainers.
 In the Japanese Blue, MissingNo. points to data that defines it as a ???
 Pokémon, with a height of 1.0 m (3.3 ft) and 10.0 kg (22.1 lb), as well as a filler Pokédex entry saying 「コメント さくせいちゅう」 "Komento sakusei-chū", which translates into "Comment to be written".
 This information was not translated in the English localization and hence displays the erroneous values of 10.0 ft (3.1 m) for the height and 3507.2 lb (1590.8 kg) for the weight when its Pokédex entry is viewed.

 During the old man's Pokémon-catching tutorial in Viridian City, the player's name is changed to "OLD MAN".
 The original name is copied into the wild Pokémon encounter table for temporary storage.
 As soon as the player enters an area with wild Pokémon encounters, the table will be repopulated, so this normally has no effect on the game.
 However, taking advantage of the incorrect water tile assignment allows players to encounter wild Pokémon while the encounter table still contains the player's name.
 The letters of the name then define which Pokémon and at which levels will they appear; several letters correspond to invalid IDs, leading to encounters with MissingNo., 'M, or glitched Trainers at impossibly high levels.
+In the Japanese version this does not work, no encounters of any kind will occur on the affected tiles.

 A fact that contributes to MissingNo.'s fame is the item duplication glitch.
 Any time the player encounters MissingNo., 'M, or any other glitch Pokémon with Pokédex number 000, the game attempts to set the "Pokémon has been seen" flag for that Pokémon in the Pokédex.
 Instead, it sets the highest bit of the quantity of the sixth item in the player's Bag, effectively adding 128 to it.
 If you catch it, the 6th item duplicates again.The glitch Pokémon 'M (actual name consisting of corrupted graphics with 'M in the middle) is often confused with MissingNo., as they are both commonly found using the Old Man glitch and both have the Pokédex number 000, giving them the same in-battle sprite and base stats, and causing the item duplication glitch.
 However, 'M is not pulled from unused Pokémon data like MissingNo. but from other data located after the Pokémon data in ROM instead.
 Its similarities to MissingNo. are coincidental.